Transfers: Ajax forward Dolberg completes €20m Nice move | Goal.com

 They previously sold Allan Saint-Maximin to Newcastle United, with several other faces having left during the off-season.

-Dolberg passed his medical yesterday and arrives having scored more goals for Ajax than any other player since his debut with the club.
+Dolberg passed his medical yesterday and arrives having scored more goals for Ajax than any other player since his debut with the club, though he arguably saw his place unseated with the arrival of Quincy Promes

 He was a member of Denmark's squad at the World Cup in Russia last season, and featured against France.